PeernetOfficial/Cmd/README.md

 go build
 ```

-To reduce the binary size provide the linker switch -s which will "Omit the symbol table and debug information".
+To reduce the binary size provide the linker switch `-s` which will "Omit the symbol table and debug information".
 This reduced the Windows binary by 26% in a test.
+The flag `-trimpath` removes "all file system paths from the resulting executable" which could be considered an information leak.

 ```
-go build -ldflags "-s"
+go build -trimpath -ldflags "-s"
 ```

 ### Windows Headless Version

-To build a headless version (like a typical Windows GUI application) that does not show the command line window use the following linker switch.
-The second example reduces the file size.
+To build a headless version (like a typical Windows GUI application) that does not show the command line window use the linker switch `-H=windowsgui`.

 ```
-go build -ldflags "-H=windowsgui" go build -ldflags "-H=windowsgui -s"
+go build -trimpath -ldflags "-H=windowsgui -s"
 ```

 ## Use